Bent Propeller: History

-The work was severely damaged in 2001 in the aftermath of the September 11 attacks, crushed under thousands of tons of rubble when 7 World Trade Center collapsed.
+The work was severely damaged in 2001 in the aftermath of the September 11 attacks, being crushed under thousands of tons of rubble when 7 World Trade Center collapsed.
 About 40 percent of the sculpture was recovered from the debris in the following months.
 The remainder of the sculpture was never recovered, and any of its unrecovered remains were removed from Ground Zero along with the rest of the rubble.

 With not enough of the original sculpture remaining for a restoration, the recovered elements were stored by the Calder Foundation.
 Today, a portion of the recovered sculpture can be found at the National September 11 Memorial & Museum.